 Defining Relevant Open Architecture Standards

-Neya supports both the technical development of standards (AS4-JAUS, Army IOP, AS4-UCS, ROS-M, AGVRA) and the use of Open Business Models to level the playing field for small businesses to develop innovative unmanned systems solutions.
+Neya supports both the techical development of standards (AS4-JAUS, Army IOP, AS4-UCS, ROS-M, AGVRA) and the use of Open Business Models to level the playing field for small businesses to develop innovative unmanned systems solutions.
 Neya has been instrumental in developing every major DoD unmanned systems interoperability standard since being founded in 2009.

 Neya Systems is the current chair of the CCDC-GVSC autonomous ground vehicle reference architecture (AGVRA) industry group.
 Neya is instrumental in defining a set of architectural standards for all future autonomous ground vehicles within the DoD.